Breakthrough/PySceneDetect/docs/examples/usage-example.md

 ## Splitting/Cutting Video into Clips

+**This section is out of date, and needs to be updated to reflect the changes in v0.5.**

 The last step to automatically split the input file into clips is to specify the `-o` / `--output` option.
 This will pass a list of the detected scene timecodes to `mkvmerge`, if installed, splitting the input video into scenes.
 To generate a sequence of files `goldeneye-scene-001.mkv`, `goldeneye-scene-002.mkv`, `goldeneye-scene-003.mkv`..., our full command becomes: